Cactus Wren

 Life Cycle

-The cactus wren mates from late February to March.
-The female cactus wren can have as many as three broods every season.
-The female picks a nesting place in a large cactus, thick shrub, tree, or thicket.
-The male helps build the nest.
+The cactus wren usually mates from late February through March.
+Each breeding season, the female can raise as many as three broods.
+She chooses a nesting spot in a large cactus, dense shrub, tree, or thicket to help keep the eggs safe.
+Both the male and female work together to build the nest.

 The nest is made with grass and straw and is lined with feathers.
 The nest is large and shaped like a football.
-It has a side entrance that helps protect the fledglings from predators.
+It has a side entrance that helps protect fledglings (young birds with flight feathers) from predators.

 The female lays 3-6 eggs.
 The eggs take a little more than two weeks to hatch.
 The young wrens leave the nest after about three weeks, but they depend on their parents for food for another month.